MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/gpu-preparation.md

 Your Azure Local host must meet the following requirements:

-- Your instance must support an Azure Local solution with GPU support.
+- Your system must support an Azure Local solution with GPU support.
 To browse your options, see the [Azure Local Catalog](https://azurestackhcisolutions.azure.microsoft.com/#/catalog?gpuSupport=GPU_P&gpuSupport=DDA).

 - You've access to an Azure Local, version 23H2 instance.

-- You must create a homogeneous configuration for GPUs across all the machines in your instance.
+- You must create a homogeneous configuration for GPUs across all the machines in your system.
 A homogeneous configuration consists of installing the same make and model of GPU.

-- For GPU-P, ensure that the virtualization support and SR-IOV are enabled in the BIOS of each machine in the instance.
-Contact your instance vendor if you're unable to identify the correct setting in your BIOS.
+- For GPU-P, ensure that the virtualization support and SR-IOV are enabled in the BIOS of each machine in the system.
+Contact your hardware vendor if you're unable to identify the correct setting in your BIOS.

 ## Prepare GPU drivers on each host

-The process for preparing and installing GPU drivers for each host machine differs somewhat between DDA and GPU-P. Follow the applicable process for your situation.
+The process for preparing and installing GPU drivers for each machine differs somewhat between DDA and GPU-P. Follow the applicable process for your situation.

 ### Find GPUs on each host

-First ensure there is no driver installed for each host machine.
+First ensure there is no driver installed for each machine.
 If there is a host driver installed, uninstall the host driver and restart the machine.

 After you uninstalled the host driver or if you did not have any driver installed, run PowerShell as administrator with the following command: